qodesmith/datepicker/README.md

   }
 })
 ```
-type - function
-default - none (default format is `date.toDateString()`)
+* Default - default format is `date.toDateString()`
-arguments:
+* Arguments:
     1. `input` - the input field that the datepicker is associated with.
     2. `date` - a JavaScript date object of the currently selected date.
     3. `instance` - the current datepicker instance.

-Using an input field with your datepicker?
-Want to customize it's value anytime a date is selected?
-Provide a function that manually sets the provided input's value with your own formatting.

 ### position

-```javascript
-// The calendar will be positioned to the top-left of the input field. const picker = datepicker('.some-input', { position: 'tl' })
-```
-type - string
-default - 'bl'

 This option positions the calendar relative to the input field it's associated with.
 This can be 1 of 5 values: `'tr'`, `'tl'`, `'br'`, `'bl'`, `'c'` representing top-right, top-left, bottom-right, bottom-left, and centered respectively.
 Datepicker will position itself accordingly relative to the element you reference in the 1st argument.
 For a value of `'c'`, Datepicker will position itself fixed, smack in the middle of the screen.
 This can be desirable for mobile devices.

+```javascript
+// The calendar will be positioned to the top-left of the input field. const picker = datepicker('.some-input', { position: 'tl' })
+```
+* Type - string
+* Default - 'bl'

 ### startDay

+Specify the day of the week your calendar starts on.
+0 = Sunday, 1 = Monday, etc. Plays nice with the [`customDays`](#customDays) option.

 ```javascript
 // The first day of the week on this calendar is Monday. const picker = datepicker('.some-input', { startDay: 1 })
 ```
-type - number (0 - 6)
+* Type - number (`0` - `6`)
-default - 0 (Sunday starts the week)
+* Default - `0` (Sunday starts the week)

-Specify the day of the week your calendar starts on.
-0 = Sunday, 1 = Monday, etc. Plays nice with the [`customDays`](#customDays) option.

 ### customDays

+You can customize the display of days on the calendar by providing an array of 7 values.
+This can be used with the [`startDay`](#startDay) option if your week starts on a day other than Sunday.

 ```javascript
 const picker = datepicker('.some-input', {
   customDays: ['S', 'M', 'T', 'W', 'Th', 'F', 'S']
 })
 ```
-* type - array
+* Type - array
-* default - `['Sun', 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat']`
+* Default - `['Sun', 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat']`

-You can customize the display of days on the calendar by providing an array of 7 values.
-This can be used with the [`startDay`](#startDay) option if your week starts on a day other than Sunday.

 ### customMonths

+You can customize the display of the month name at the top of the calendar by providing an array of 12 values.

 ```javascript
 const picker = datepicker('.some-input', {
   customMonths: ['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec'] })
 ```

-type - array
+* Type - array
-default - `['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December' ];`
+* Default - `['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December' ];`

-You can customize the display of the month name at the top of the calendar by providing an array of 12 values.

 ### overlayButton

+Custom text for the year overlay submit button.

 ```javascript
 const picker = datepicker('.some-input', {
   overlayButton: "¡Vamanos!"
 })
 ```
-type - string
+* Type - string
-default - 'Submit'
+* Default - 'Submit'

-Custom text for the year overlay submit button.

 ### overlayPlaceholder

+Custom placeholder text for the year overlay.

 ```javascript
 const picker = datepicker('.some-input', {
   overlayPlaceholder: 'Enter a year...'
 })
 ```
-type - string
+* Type - string
-default - '4-digit year'
+* Default - '4-digit year'

-Custom placeholder text for the year overlay.

 ## Options - Settings